 Medications Not To Be Mixed With Ambien and Trazodone

-Ambien and Trazodone might interact with other medications, increasing the side effects or making them worse.
+Ambien and Trazodone might interact with other medications, increasing or worsening the side effects.

 Bottom Line From Practical Anxiety Solutions

 Ambien is used for the treatment of Insomnia; however, Trazodone was initially developed as an antidepressant and is off-label used for Insomnia.
-The combination of these two drugs might increase the side effects and experience impairment in judgment, thinking, and motor coordination.
+Combining these two drugs might increase the side effects and experience impairment in judgment, thinking, and motor coordination.

 Individually while using any drug (Ambien or Trazodone), it is advised to limit alcohol consumption.
 It would be better for your health if you do not take medicine because of its side effects.
 Talk to your doctor before starting any medication to avoid unusual side effects.